quiltdata/quilt/docs/advanced-features/private-endpoint-access.md

 <!-- markdownlint-disable -->
 # Private Endpoint Access

+> This page describes a feature that is not enabled by default.
+Ask your Quilt manager to enable it for you.

 ## The Data Perimeter concept

 Establishing a **data perimeter** pattern that only allows access to trusted